SNICScienceCloud/operators-documentation/docs/config_hpc2n.md

 ### IPv6 Networking using external DHCPv6

-We a very large IPv6 network (2001:6b0:e:4081::/64) for the cloud.
+We have a very large IPv6 network (2001:6b0:e:4081::/64) for the cloud and the IPv6 addresses are assigned with SLAAC from the external router.

-Currently it is one shared network but we will try to use prefix deligation to get a subnet for each project later.
+Currently it is one large shared network but we will try to use prefix deligation to get a subnet for each project later.

     neutron net-create "Public External IPv6 Network" --shared --router:external=True --provider:network_type vlan --provider:segmentation_id 5 --provider:physical_network vlan
     neutron subnet-create --ipv6_address_mode=slaac --name "Public External IPv6 Subnet" --ip-version 6 --dns-nameserver 2001:6b0:e:5::2 "Public External IPv6 Network" 2001:6b0:e:4081::/64